k-tech-italy/django-temp-permissions/docs/src/index.md

 title: Documentation
 ---

-django-temporary-permissions is a Django app.
+django-temp-permissions is a Django app.

 TODO: Provide a more detailed description here.